Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-for-Arduino-Geppetto-Guide.md

 6. Congratulations!
 You have finished the design of your (first)board.
 All you need to do is wait for the package arrive.

 If you have any special requirement for your board, you can send email to us ( fusion@seeed.cc)  after  you place the order (like the pcb color, or even the shape of the board), we will have engineer work on it.
-All you need to do is to make your idea come true with our grove beginner kit and other grove sensors and tell us through geppetto.
+All you need to do is to make your idea come true with our grove beginner kit and other grove sensors and tell us through upverter.
 Seeed will handle the rest of the work, you will get a board with your name around 7 working days in a reasonable price, possibley under $50.
-We will have more grove modules coming into geppetto and it will empower the capabilities of your demo.
+We will have more grove modules coming into upverter and it will empower the capabilities of your demo.
 Stay tuned.
 Let us know if you have any other suggestion for our campaign, contact us at fusion@seeed.cc